Open-Data-Warehouse/odw/README.md

 - Ingesting a CSV file, automatically inferring column names and data types, and inserting the data into a SQL database.
 - Ingesting and storing a variety of multimedia files in an object store.
+- Creating custom graphics and dashboards from ingested data.

 ## Services: